alberto0723/DORM/README.md

 ### 2- Design ✏️
 Structure of the database expressed in terms of *structs* and *sets*.
-You can find an [exemplary design](files/designs/book-authors_normalized.json) corresponding to a normalized relational database.
+You can find an [exemplary design](files/designs/1NF/book-authors.json) corresponding to a relational database in first normal form.

 The contents of the design files are as follows:
 1. The name of the corresponding domain.